pjweave/pjweave.github.io/_posts/2025-02-19-github-actions-importer.markdown

 With connectivity established, we are now ready to perform an audit.

 ## Performing an audit
-The audit command is used to connect to the DevOps organisation project from Github, and convert each DevOps pipeline to their respective Github Actions workflow.
+The <code>audit</code> command is used to connect to the DevOps organisation project from the Github Codespace, and convert each DevOps pipeline to their respective Github Actions workflow.
 The audit function is particulary powerful as it will simply comment-out parts of the pipeline definition YML file that it can't find exact transformations for, leaving you with workable workflows straight off the bat that can be tweaked to your liking.
 Running the following command will perform the audit, using the stored environment variables to establish connectivity, and outputing the audit reports to the output directory specified, in this instance, <code>tmp/audit</code>.
 It will also create workflow translations of your DevOps pipelines, writing the respective YML workflow definition files to the <code>pipelines/{project}</code> folder within the audit output directory.

 ```bash
 gh actions-importer audit azure-devops --output-dir tmp/audit
 ```
+The command output should resemble the following:

 ## The audit report
 The audit report is created in markdown format, and contains a detailed breakdown of the DevOps pipeline definitions that it was able to convert, or did not find direct translations for.
 Instances where the importer could not perform direct translations are handled gracefully, and those specific sections within the YML workflows are commented out; refer to the [Github audit report summary page][ghars] for more details.